comp129/comp55/docs/labs/15-Figma.md

 ### Changing Font

-Figma has a lot of built in fonts, this can always be adjusted later when you import it into your java project.
+Figma has a lot of built in fonts, this is something to take note of, as I'm not sure whether or not they are built in windows fonts, meaning they might not exist inside of ACM.

 For this step change the font of the circle to "Italianno" and the square into any font you think looks good and then move on.